The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Summary and Outlook

 As more satellite systems are observed and characterized, both by the SAGA Survey and by others, we will be equipped with a powerful tool to test the \LCDM{} model and galaxy formation theory.
-In this work we have touched on several topics, and already found intriguing results such as the wide range of radial distributions and the low quenching fraction of faint satellites, but much remains to be explored.
-As we make concrete progress towards the completion of SAGA Survey Stage III, we plan to follow up on these questions.
-In addition, we are publishing our current satellite data in machine-readable format,\fnref{fn:saga} hoping to foster independent studies of the SAGA satellite systems.
+In this work, we have touched on several topics and already found intriguing results, such as the wide range of radial distributions and the low quenched fraction of faint satellites, but much remains to be explored.
+As we make concrete progress toward the completion of SAGA Survey Stage III, we plan to follow up on these questions.
+In addition, we are publishing our current satellite data in machine-readable format (see footnote \ref{fn:saga}), hoping to foster independent studies of the SAGA satellite systems.

-Perhaps the most remarkable aspect of the SAGA results is how this exhibit of \nhosts{} satellite systems around Milky Way analogs solidifies the idea that our very own satellite system of the Milky Way is just one ``realization'' from a diverse distribution.
-While we can now say that the Milky Way seems to sit comfortably among these SAGA systems in terms of number of satellites, it is interesting to imagine if the Milky Way were like `Odyssey' (NGC\,6181; nine satellites) or `DonQuixote' (NGC\,5633; no satellites) --- the development of galaxy formation theory might have proceeded quite differently than it has in the past few decades.
+Perhaps the most remarkable aspect of the SAGA results is how this exhibit of \nhosts{} satellite systems around MW analogs solidifies the idea that our very own satellite system of the MW is just one ``realization'' from a diverse distribution.
+While we can now say that the MW seems to sit comfortably among these SAGA systems in terms of number of satellites, it is interesting to imagine if the MW were like ``Odyssey'' (NGC\,6181; nine satellites) or ``DonQuixote'' (NGC\,5633; no satellites); the development of galaxy formation theory might have proceeded quite differently than it has in the past few decades.
 The fascination of seeing how our knowledge evolves as we build a statistical sample is at the heart of the SAGA Survey.